johnbillion/query-monitor/README.md

 # Frequently Asked Questions

+## Does this plugin work with PHP 8?

+Yes.

 ## Who can see Query Monitor's output?

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.